heapwolf/Porter/README.md

 ![Alt text](https://github.com/hij1nx/Porter/raw/master/doc/logo.png)<br/>

 ### porter is a lightweight, resourced oriented, abstraction layer for JSON-REST and RPC calls.
 It will generate methods needed to access resources based on a JSON configuration.
-It balances your code's signal to noise ratio for communicating with a server. *This is a work in progress.*
+It will balance your code's signal to noise ratio by simplifying the communication interface.

 ```javascript
     var porter = Porter({